 This was the last building designed by Gaudi before he embarked on his final masterpiece, La Sagrada Familia.
-The building is made of stone but stonemasons were able to carve the stone into extraordinary curved and waved shapes.
-This residential building does not have the colour of Gaudi’s other buildings but the shape is quite spectacular.
+The building is made of stone, but stonemasons were able to carve the stone into extraordinary curved and waved shapes.
+This residential building does not have the color of Gaudi’s other buildings but the shape is quite spectacular.

 The nickname of Casa Mila is La Perdrera which means the quarry house.
 The nickname was given because of the building’s unusual construction.
 In particular, the irregular shapes of its facade remind some of a quarry.
 The house consists of two components which are connected only by the facade, the ground floor and the roof.
 Each has its own yard and entrance.